 For fiscal 2017, net income decreased \$7.8 million, or 28.3%, to \$19.8 million from \$27.6 million in fiscal 2016.
-The current-year period included \$12.7 million (\$8.0 million after the associated tax benefit) in store impairment charges, partially offset by a \$1.6 million tax benefit, as described in Note 6 to the Notes to the Consolidated Financial Statements herein.
-The comparable prior-year period included restructuring and other charges of \$5.2 million (\$3.4 million after the associated tax benefit), as described in Note 15 herein, and \$2.8 million in store impairment charges (\$1.8 million after the associated tax benefit).
+Fiscal 2017 included other charges (including store impairment charges) of \$13.6 million (\$8.6 million after the associated tax benefit), partially offset by a \$1.6 million income tax benefit related to the release of certain income tax reserves.
+The comparable prior-year period included restructuring and other charges of \$5.9 million (\$3.6 million after the associated tax benefit), as described in Note 13 to the Notes to the Consolidated Financial Statements herein, and \$2.8 million in store impairment charges (\$1.8 million after the associated tax benefit).
+The prior-year period also included \$0.6 million of income tax expense related to an increase in income tax reserves for uncertain federal and state tax positions.